wp-plugins/rate-this-author/readme.txt

 1. Pop up form to rate author
 2. List of visitors who reviewed various Authors and there status.
 3. Messages Settings
-4. List of reviews o author page
+4. List of reviews of author page
 5. Widgets Area